 - Domestic crabs

-Also, some species are better adapted for aquaculture.
+Some species are better adapted for aquaculture.
 Farming barramundi, for example, is more efficient than farming salmon or cod, since barramundi requires less protein in feed than what it ultimately yields, thus producing a net protein gain.

 With the huge demand for seafood and the need to preserve wild fisheries, fish farming seems to be the best solution.
-The billion-dollar question, then, is how to make aquaculture more efficient and healthy and less polluting.
+The billion dollar question, then, is how to make aquaculture more efficient and healthy and less polluting.

 The ideal plan is for fish farms to mimic oceans by mixing multiple, complementary species, including “cleaner fish” to control pests.
 Some Norwegian farms are already doing this, and they’re producing more biomass and less waste.